Large deviations of multiscale multivalued McKean-Vlasov stochastic systems: Introduction

-For the system (\ref{Eqin1}), as far as we know, there are not related average principle results.
-However, these systems have appeared as models for many fields, such as biology and chemistry (cf. \cite{ahlw, lw}), which motivates us to study the system (\ref{Eqin1}).
-First of all, we establish the well-posedness for general multivalued McKean-Vlasov stochastic systems under non-Lipschitz conditions.
-Then for the system (\ref{Eqin1}), we obtain four different average principles according to $\t>0$ and $\t=0$.

 The asymptotic theory of large deviation principles (LDPs for short) quantifies the rate of convergence for the probability of rare events.
 And a Freidlin-Wentzell LDP provides an estimate for the probability that the sample path of an It\^o diffusion will stray far from the mean path when the size of the driving Brownian motion is small with respect to a pathspace norm.
-Freidlin-Wentzell LDPs have been established for many equations, such as multiscale SDEs (\cite{ds, rl, kp, aap, av2, av3}), multiscale multivalued SDEs (\cite{ku, q1}), multivalued McKean-Vlasov SDEs (\cite{arrst, flqz}) and multiscale McKean-Vlasov SDEs (\cite{bs1, bs3, ghl, hlls}).
-For multiscale multivalued McKean-Vlasov stochastic systems like (\ref{Eqin1}), as far as we know, there are not related LDP results.
-Therefore, we study the LDP for the system (\ref{Eqin1}) with $\t=\frac{1}{2}$.
+Freidlin-Wentzell LDPs have been established for many equations, such as multiscale stochastic differential equations (SDEs for short) (\cite{ds, kp, rl, aap, av2, av3}), multiscale multivalued SDEs (\cite{ku, q1}), multivalued McKean-Vlasov SDEs (\cite{arrst, flqz}) and multiscale McKean-Vlasov SDEs (\cite{bs1, bs3, ghl, hlls}).

-The novelty of this paper lies in two folds.
-The first fold is that the class of systems like (\ref{Eqin1}) is new.
-Note that the system (\ref{Eqin1}) has multiscale, multivalue and McKean-Vlasov structures.
-Thus, it contains many equations, such as multiscale SDEs, multiscale multivalued SDEs and multiscale McKean-Vlasov SDEs.
-Therefore, our results can be applied to many models.
-The second fold is that in special cases we establish some orders of convergence.
-Comparing our results with some known results, we find that the appearance of maximal monotone operators $A_1, A_2$ reduces the order of convergence (cf. Remark \ref{conrat1} $(i)$ and \ref{conrat2} $(i)$).
-Moreover, we try to improve the order of convergence by some techniques like Poisson equations (cf. \cite{rsx}).
-Unfortunately they don't seem to work for the system (\ref{Eqin1}).